-Neurostimulators are a highly specialized class of therapeutic technology designed to encourage the regeneration of damaged or dysfunctional nerves in both the central and peripheral nervous systems.
+Neurostimulators are a highly specialized class of therapeutic technology designed to encourage the regeneration of damaged or dysfunctional nerves in the peripheral nervous system.

-The technology generates very specific electrical impulses at the exact frequency which nerves propagate impulses, except at a much greater intensity.
+The technology generates the exact same electrical impulses as is generated by your brain, and at the exact same frequency, except at a much greater intensity.

 Neurostimulators are not to be confused with a traditional TENS unit, which provides a weak, high-frequency signal designed to temporarily block pain, or with a muscle stimulator (IFC) whose signal causes a weak muscle contraction.
 Neurostimulators generate specific high-intensity impulses which affect nerves axons and their chemical messengers along the nerve pathways they are applied to.